Wikimedia Commons.wikimedia.org File: crane beauty5.jpg

 (Bhagavad Gita, IV, 33)

 The reason for this emphasis is obvious: while material sacrifice – even without hidden investment motives – remains on the horizontal-material level, only the deliberate loss of ego brings about increasing liberation from suffering.
-The entire gospel shows nothing other than the giving away of the qualities that serve the ego.
+The entire gospel shows nothing other than the overcoming of the qualities that serve the ego.
 This also applies to sexuality:

 Many women in particular have long been able to do this, but since this direction of energy expenditure remains on the material level, this quality has its limits of strength and time.